-Each new non-employee director automatically receives a stock option to purchase 20,000 shares of our common stock upon his or her initial appointment or election to our Board of Directors, to be granted on or as soon as reasonably practicable after the date of such non-employee director's initial appointment or election, as applicable.
-Each such stock option has an exercise price equal to the fair market value of our common stock on the date of grant and vests as to 50% of the underlying shares on the first anniversary of the grant date and as to an additional 12.5% of the underlying shares on the last day of each successive quarterly period thereafter for four successive quarterly periods, subject to the non-employee director's continued service as a director.
-Each such stock option will terminate on the earlier of ten years from the date of grant and three months after the recipient ceases to serve as a director's death or disability.
+From 2016 through 2019, each new non-employee director automatically received a stock option to purchase 20,000 shares of our common stock upon his or her initial appointment or election to our Board of Directors.
+Such award was granted on or as soon as reasonably practicable after the date of such non-employee director's initial appointment or election, as applicable.
+Each such stock option had an exercise price equal to the fair market value of our common stock on the date of grant and vested as to 50% of the underlying shares on the first anniversary of the grant date and as to an additional 12.5% of the underlying shares on the last day of each successive quarterly period thereafter for four successive quarterly periods, subject to the non-employee director's continued service as a director.
+In 2020, we did not add a new director to office and no such grants were made.
+Going forward, effective in 2021, any initial grant of stock options is expected to be made in accordance with our newly adopted 2021 policy.
+This policy was incorporated in (subject to stockholder approval of) the amendment of our 2015 Stock Plan, as described in Proposal 2 herein.
+See "Summary of the Amended 2015 Stock Plan (as amended by the 2021 Amendment); New Policy for Non-Employee Director Equity Awards."